-Theorem 3.3 gives us an easy way to check whether a matrix polynomial P is nearly optimally scaled with respect to an eigenvalue $\lambda$ .
+Theorem 3.3 gives us an easy way to check whether a matrix polynomial P is nearly optimally scaled with respect to an eigenvalue λ .
 We only need to compute the ratio after computing the eigenvalues and eigenvectors.
-If an eigensolver already returns normwise condition numbers this is only little extra effort.
-If $\frac{\kappa_P(\lambda)}{\operatorname{cond}P(\lambda)} \gg n$ the eigensolver can give a warning to the user that the problem is badly scaled and that the error in the computed eigenvalue $\lambda$ is likely to become smaller by rescaling P. Furthermore, from Theorem 3.3 it follows that a polynomial is nearly optimally scaled if the entries of the left and right eigenvectors have equal magnitude.
+Since many eigensolvers already return condition numbers this is only little extra effort.
+If $\frac{\kappa_P(\lambda)}{\operatorname{cond}P(\lambda)} \gg n$ the eigensolver can give a warning to the user that the problem is badly scaled and that the error in the computed eigenvalue λ is likely to become smaller by rescaling P. Furthermore, from Theorem 3.3 it follows that a polynomial is nearly optimally scaled if the entries of the left and right eigenvectors have equal magnitude.
 This motivates a heuristic scaling algorithm, which is discussed in Section 5.